Founded by Independent Pharmacists, Serving Independent Pharmacists

 Shane Jensen, PharmD

-Shane Jensen began his career as a pharmacist in 2002 at Family Plaza
+Shane Jensen began his career as a pharmacist in 2002 at Family Plaza.

-He now enjoys a healthy life and, as a result of his experiences, he has a unique perspective on life and his profession as a pharmacist.
-Shane enjoys being with his family, his wife Lyndsay and their four daughters who keep life exciting.
-As a family, they enjoy camping, boating, skiing, and traveling.
+He now enjoys a healthy life, and as a result of his experiences, he has a unique perspective on life and his profession as a pharmacist.
+Shane enjoys being with his family, his wife, Lyndsay, and their four daughters, who keep life exciting.
+They enjoy camping, boating, skiing, and traveling.
 Shane looks forward to meeting more pharmacy professionals and helping to improve this trusted profession.

 Eugene Medley, PharmD, MS

 Dr. Medley comes from a family of pharmacists, yet his professional journey began far from the pharmacy.
-For thirteen years he worked for the State of California Department of Parks and Recreation as an emergency medical responder ocean lifeguard for the San Diego Coast District.
-Through this work he developed a passion for assisting individuals in need.
+For thirteen years, he worked for the State of California Department of Parks and Recreation as an emergency medical responder ocean lifeguard for the San Diego Coast District.
+Through this work, he developed a passion for assisting individuals in need.

 Jeff Sherman, PharmD